 lost his sister, brother, son, and countless neighbors to

 revisits the history of these tragic Cold War experiments, and profiles

 the unfortunate victims that remain today, still suffering with little

 or no compensation, or global recognition of their plight.

-Reviews & Awards"Highly Recommended.
+Reviews and Festivals"Highly Recommended.
 The complete veil of secrecy that enveloped Soviet weapons testing, encouraged extreme disregard for the human and environmental costs of nuclear weapons testing.
 This moving and disturbing documentary retells the story of those experiments and of the human guinea pigs unwittingly subjected to damaging and lethal dosages of radiation."

 – Educational Media Reviews Online